BRYN4444/HitmanRoulette/README.md

 Most missions from the trilogy are pulled into the Roulette by default.
 Through the "Select Missions" option, you can untoggle any missions you're missing or just the ones you don't like.

-"Roulette Settings" allow you to change what the Roulette surfaces: You can get more than the regular targets by choosing "Contract Mode Roulette".
+"Roulette Settings" allow you to change what the Roulette surfaces: You can get more than the regular targets by choosing "Contract Mode" as the "Roulette Type".
 Dial in the difficulty by toggling "Kill Requirements" like disguises or weapons you'll need to wear or use, "Extra Requirements" like one more objective or sets of complications, and "Gameplay Challenges" that force you to change how you play.

 To quickly return the Roulette Settings back to default, preform a hard refresh of the page.

-## Special Thanks & External Resources
-* [IO Interactive](https://www.ioi.dk/) for making a great trilogy of games that helped me through some bad days and kept me better occupied here.
-* Niels Bye Nielsen for composing the music in the World Of Assassination Trilogy.
-Great tracks to hit to.
-* TheKotti, for his [original Hitman Roulette](https://thekotti.github.io/about.html) that was the code base and inspiration for this spin-off.
-* [Hitman Interactive Maps](http://hitmanmaps.com/) by Winterbird & [Hitmaps](https://www.hitmaps.com/) (formerly Hitman 2 Maps) by Mike Koch for being great tools that aided in my data collection.
-* The tools [jQuery CSS Customizable Scrollbar](https://github.com/gromo/jquery.scrollbar) by gromo & [Event Mouse Wheel](https://www.dte.web.id/2013/02/event-mouse-wheel.html) by Taufik Nurrohman which I used for style and navigation.
-* [Detect Mobile Browsers](http://detectmobilebrowsers.com/) by Chad Smith, which helped in allowing settings descriptions viewable for mobile via touch.
-* [jQuery Countdown](http://keith-wood.name/countdown.html) by Keith Wood, which is being used in the Stream Overlay for any Time Limit Complications.

 ## Compatibility & Issues